open-voice-interoperability/website/site/content/ambassadors/_index.md

       with speech technology.
 Also founder of the Voice Commons: national, private by design, and open smart assistants for all.
 More at lens-fitzgerald.com.
-  - heading: 'Janice Mandel, Freelance Communications Consultant + Storyteller'
+  - heading: 'Janice Mandel, Communications Advisor + Storyteller'
     imageUrl: /img/janice-mandel.jpg
     text: >-
-      In many writer-communicator roles, Janice is deeply committed to inclusivity and appropriate use of data in voice.
-She provided years of writing for global consulting firm PriceWaterhouseCoopers, led a health care start-up, and managed content for VOICE Summit 2018 and 2019.
-She continues to advise start-ups and early-stage firms and take on freelance projects.
+      Janice is deeply committed to inclusivity and appropriate use of data in voice.
+She provided years of writing for global consulting firm PriceWaterhouseCoopers, led a health care startup, and managed content for VOICE Summit 2018 and 2019.
+Janice was recently appointed to the George Washington University Digital Marketing Certificate Program Advisory Council.
+She continues to advise startups and early-stage firms and take on freelance projects in her spare time.
   - heading: 'Gwen Morrison, Partner at Candezent Advisory'
     imageUrl: /img/ovn_gwen-morrison.png
     text: >-